openedx/frontend-app-learner-portal-enterprise/README.md

 ## Serving production builds

-During production builds, the NPM script ``npm run build`` is executived, which runs the production Webpack configuration (``webpack.prod.config.js``) to generate output files in the ``dist`` directory.
+During production builds, the NPM script ``npm run build`` is executed, which runs the production Webpack configuration (``webpack.prod.config.js``) to generate output files in the ``dist`` directory.
 However, these output files cannot be loaded directly into the browser.
 Instead, to preview a production build locally, these output files must be served via a server that can associate any URL route to the ``index.html`` entry-point of the application.
 The ``@openedx/frontend-build`` package supports a ``serve`` command, which runs the generated production output from Webpack with a Node.js Express server.

 To serve a production build, the build must include the appropriate environment variables.
 The custom ``webpack.prod.config.js`` file in this project attempts to load all environment variables configured via the Git-ignored ``.env.private`` file, such that the production build can point to localhost URLs, etc.